 CoAssets was founded in 2013 and soon became the largest crowdfunding platform in Southeast Asia.
-It specializes on debt crowdfunding for real estate and small to medium-sized enterprises.
+It specializes in debt crowdfunding for real estate and small to medium-sized enterprises.
 The funding range is around S$100,000 to S$5,000,000.

 Getty also revealed that their business grew from two-person start-up to 65-strong.
-The platform takes advantage of concerns regarding weak economy to grow its pipeline of opportunities and be known across the region ahead of its competitors.
+The platform takes advantage of concerns regarding a weak economy to grow its pipeline of opportunities and be known across the region ahead of its competitors.

 CoAssets held co-sponsorship events with the Property Council of Australia to promote real estate and SME crowdfunding.
-Plans to establish a Wholesale global debt opportunities fund are also in plan.
+Plans to establish a Wholesale global debt opportunities fund are also in the plan.
 This will help those that fall outside the reach of its current platform.

-In a press statement, Getty Goh also said, “Our mission is for CoAssets to become one of the most trusted and leading crowdfunding companies in Asia Pacific.”
+In a press statement, Getty Goh also said, “Our mission is for CoAssets to become one of the most trusted and leading crowdfunding companies in the Asia Pacific.”